 Use summary indexing for increased reporting efficiency

-Use summary indexing to efficiently report on large volumes of data.
-With summary indexing, you set up a frequently-running search that extracts the precise information you want.
+Use summary indexing to efficiently search on large volumes of statistical data.
+With summary indexing, you set up a frequently-running search that extracts the precise statistical information you want.
 Each time this search is run, its results are saved into a summary index that you designate.
 You can then run searches and reports on this significantly smaller (and thus seemingly "faster") summary index.
 And what's more, these reports will be statistically accurate because of the frequency of the index-populating search (for example, if you want to manually run searches that cover the past seven days, you might run them on a summary index that is updated on an hourly basis).

 Summary indexing allows the cost of a computationally expensive report to be spread over time.
 In the example we've been discussing, the hourly search to populate the summary index with the previous hour's worth of data would take a fraction of a minute.
 Generating the complete report without the benefit of summary indexing would take approximately 168 (7 days * 24 hrs/day) times longer.

 Perhaps an even more important advantage of summary indexing is its ability to amortize costs over different reports, as well as for the same report over a different but overlapping time range.
 The same summary data generated on a Tuesday can be used for a report of the previous 7 days done on the Wednesday, Thursday, or the following Monday.
 It could also be used for a monthly report that needed the average response size per day.